29 Sep 2016

 Kevin Curley CBE

-Kevin Curley is a high-profile, highly-regarded champion of local voluntary action.
+Kevin Curley is a high-profile champion of local voluntary action.
 He was CEO at the National Association of Voluntary and Community Action (Navca – previously NACVS, the National Association of Councils for Voluntary Service) since 2003.
-He retired in January 2012, handing the reins to Joe Irvin, and a few months later received a CBE in the Birthday Honours List for services to the voluntary and community sector.
+He retired in January 2012, and a few months later received a CBE in the Birthday Honours List for services to the voluntary and community sector.

 Curley spent 40 years in the CVS network.
 Previous positions included chief executive at the Charnwood, Derby, Hull and Newcastle CVS branches.
 He has also been programme director in Tanzania for VSO.

-He is chair of trustees at Pickering Family Centre and a member of both the Treasury Third Sector Review group and the Cabinet Office public services action plan steering group.
+He is chair of trustees at Pickering Family Centre and has been a trustee of NCVYS and of CFG.

 Curley attended the University of York where he read English literature with education and also did a diploma in social administration.